samyukthamahankali/learn-git-branching/Section-1.md

 Repository history is updated

-#Level 2 - Branching in Git
+# Level - 2 - Branching in Git

 This level demonstrates branch creation and branch switching.